javierdemartin/neural-bikes/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H814TXG)

 > This project runs on personal equipment and resources.
 No trackers are used on the website and it's ad free.
-If you enjoy it please consider supporting it by donating or unlocking the extra capabilities in the iOS app.
+If you enjoy it please consider supporting it by donating or unlocking the extra capabilities on the iOS app.

 ![Neural Bikes in action](resources/promo.png)

-Solving bike sharing services main issue, riding patterns are not regular and stations can get either empty or full.
-Rendering them unusable for users.

-This project is intended to help users that ride bikes from a bike sharing service.
-It makes daily availability predictions for each station using previous availability data.

-Restocking bikes in a system is a difficult problem to solve.
-Unequal riding patterns lead to completely full or empty stations.
-Either one is a problem for users, they won't be able to use the service in normal conditions.
+## Why does this exist?

+Bike sharing services around the world have the same problem.
+Unequal riding patterns lead to unequal bike distribution along the city.
+This forces workers to rebalance services using big vehicles or by incentivizing users to unlock bikes from full stations.

+This is a problem that's present on all of docked systems worldwide.
+Bike sharing apps don't provide users with insightful information.
+They only provide information reflecting the actual status of the system.
+But previous patterns affect the actual state and possibly the future.

+By constantly gathering data I've tried to solve this issue by predicting availability using recent days of availability.

+This repository contains the actual code that is being used by the [iOS app](http://neural.bike) to generate predictions.All of the data analysis, procesing and neural network training is being done by this project.
+This project is being updated as much as I am able to make it as scalable as possible to suit the needs for different cities.
+As of now predictions are generated daily for cities like Bilbao, Madrid, New York and London.

 ## Requirements

+Data is stored in an InfluxDB database.
+For each city there are two databases, one to store availability gathered every ten minutes (`Bicis_CITY_NAME_Availability`) and a prediction (`Bicis_CITY_NAME_Prediction`) one.
+Code can also be tweaked to use CSV files as inputs.

 Dependencies are specified in the `requirements.txt` file.
 If you would like to use virtual environments to test this on your own please use the following to install and activate a virtual environment and later install all of the dependencies that are neede.